Stopping sexual assault and domestic violence - Full Stop.

 We all have a role to play and I stand with the Full Stop Foundation to help create a more equal and tolerant world."

 Nina Funnell, author, Our Watch Walkley award-winning journalist and advocate against violence against women.

 “As a community, we all have an obligation to come together to put a full stop to sexual assault and domestic violence.
 Having spent many years speaking out and reporting on these issues, it is a tremendous privilege to be invited to be an ambassador to the Full Stop Foundation.

 The Full Stop Foundation does vital work in funding research and prevention efforts which stop the violence at its source, while also providing support to those whose lives have been impacted by sexual assault and domestic violence.
 If we are serious about addressing this issue and supporting survivors, then we must stand united in declaring that such violence is absolutely unacceptable.”

 “I am proud to accept a role as an Ambassador for the Full Stop Foundation and, in doing so, hopes to raise awareness about issues such as rape and domestic violence amongst Australia’s sporting communities”.

 "I support the Full Stop Foundation because of its multi-faceted approach to the problem of domestic violence.
-Every call to 1800 RESPECT must be answered, because this service saves lives.
 I also endorse supporting the "Hey Sis" program, to assist Indigenous women who are already taking a stand.
 The Men's Behaviour Change program is crucial, as we need to work with the perpetrators as well as those living with violence."